 Alice for the iPad

-v4.0.1Families and children who enjoy classic literature and are looking for an immersive, interactive digital reading experience.
+For families and children who enjoy classic literature and are looking for an immersive, interactive digital reading experience.

-What Is Alice for the iPad?
+What is Alice for the iPad?

 Full-screen physics modeling allows users to tilt or touch the iPad to animate characters and objects.